|

 but also have a political dimension.
 To underline the increasing and expanding

-European Community (EC) and when the political dimension was finally
+European Community (EC).
+And when the political dimension was finally

 European Union (EU).
 One of the parts of the Treaty of Maastricht was the